I am Rush Limbaugh, America's anchorman, and your host for life here on the one and only excellence in broadcasting network.

 And who was responsible for that?

-Who wanted everybody to believe that if you had a little boy paint his room pink and put some Barbie dolls in there, and he'll turn out no different than if you put a baby girl in there.
+The feminazis who wanted everybody to believe that if you had a little boy paint his room pink and put some Barbie dolls in there and he'll turn out no different than if you put a baby girl in there, which they tried.

-You know, I mean, it's just well, that's just uh but it didn't work.
+You know, I mean, it's just, well, that's just, but it didn't work.

 They're trying to change basic human nature, trying to change basic biology for whatever reason, maybe because it was so unkind to them at some point.